yar3333/haxe-jslibs/README.md

 # jslibs haxe library #

 Collection of externs to js libraries.

-Define `-D jslibs-node` for `node` mode.
+Embed source js into result haxe js by default.
+To use with nodejs (webpack/browserify), specify `-D js-force-global-node-loader` or `-D jslibs-node-loader` compiler options.

 ### RgbQuant ###
 A library to quatize images.
 See [https://github.com/leeoniya/RgbQuant.js](https://github.com/leeoniya/RgbQuant.js) for details.